MahditS/colusseum/README.md

 An app that makes studying fun by making it competitive!

 ## Instructions
+Go to the latest release.

-Download the Colosseum_v1 zip file from Releases.
+Download the Colosseum_v2 zip file.
 Unzip the file.
 Run colusseum.exe